-Please note, Objections must be made within two (2) months of the date of issue shown on the Rates Assessment Notice; Objections received after this date will not be considered.
+Please note, Objections must be made within two (2) months of the date of issue shown on the annual Rates Assessment Notice in the top right hand corner.

 I have lodged an Objection but I'm still waiting for the result, what can I do?

 It may take a few months before you receive the results of your objection, however you can contact the appointed Valuer to check on the progress of your Objection.

 Once the Valuer has made their determination, a recommendation is forwarded to the Valuer-General of Victoria for review and confirmation; you will then be notified of the outcome.

 Land Tax Enquiries